Sacrlet339/FEC/README.md

 # FEC
-This is the dotdash digital front end challenge
+This is the dotdash digital front end challenge, By Refilwe Zobane.